MrTuge123/League_of_Legends_Analysis/README.md

 ## Baseline Model

-To establish a performance benchmark, we trained a **simple logistic regression** on our 25‑minute features.
+To establish a performance benchmark, we trained a **simple logistic regression** on our 25‑minute features for the team, exluding the information of their opponents.

 **1. Data Partitioning**
 We split the cleaned dataset into training (70%) and test (30%) sets, preserving the win/loss balance via stratification: